pipobscure/pipobscure/_posts/2013-12-05-thenextweb-can-you-relate-to-this-which-are.markdown

 ---
 layout: post
-title: "> Can you relate to this?
+title: "Can you relate to this?
 Which are you most days - the user or the programmer?"
 date: 2013-12-05 13:03:37 Z
 tags: